wildfly/quickstart/README.md

    3. Deploy the archive built in the previous step by typing the following in the command line:

             mvn jboss-as:deploy
    4. Alternatively, you can build and deploy the quickstart in one step.
-As in step b above when you built the archive, the command you use depends on the individual quickstart, the server version, and how you configured Maven.
-Although some of the quickstarts require special commands, for most of the quickstarts you do the following:
+As in step 2. above when you built the archive, the command you use depends on the individual quickstart, the server version, and how you configured Maven.
+Although some of the quickstarts require special commands, for most of the quickstarts you do one of the following:

         For JBoss Enterprise Application Platform 6, Maven user settings NOT configured: